AnderGI/basic-information-site/README.md

 - Async vs Sync
 - Error "handling" with custom error classes

 > [!NOTE]
 > I am trying to avoid TypeScript inference just for LEARNING PURPOSES

 # Set up

+> [!IMPORTANT]
+> Add a file "env" inside src/utils/env-variables where you add your environment variables
-1 - Clone the git repo `git clone git-repo-url`
+> 1 - Clone the git repo `git clone git-repo-url`
-2 - Run the app with ts-node
+> 2 - Run the app with ts-node